samonfire-adm/Master-C-Programming/README.md

 **Last Update:**

-The repositories in this collection have been actively maintained, and the latest update dates range from May 5, 2023, to Jul 4, 2023, with some repositories having earlier dates.
+The repositories in this collection have been actively maintained, and the latest update dates range from AUG 1, 2023, to AUG 4, 2023, with some repositories having earlier dates.

 **Get Started:**